DmitriiDenisov/bank-bot/README.md

 ## Services that are up on server:

-1. AirFlow: port 8080 (**does not** automaticlly restarts once server is restarted)
+1. AirFlow: port 8080 (**does not** automatically restarts once server is restarted)
-2. RabbitMQ: port 15672 (automaticlly restarts once server is restarted)
+2. RabbitMQ: port 15672 (automatically restarts once server is restarted)
-3. Jenkins: port 9090 (automaticlly restarts once server is restarted)
+3. Jenkins: port 9090 (automatically restarts once server is restarted)

 ## How to Run only this repo (Flask and main api):
 Add to credentials folder files: